sentient-agi/mlprints/README.md

 When implementing a new method in the package, please use the relevant directory and feel free to utilize/contribute to the `common` module.

 ### Dependencies
-When adding new dependencies, update the `pyproject.toml` at the same commit where the new dependency is introduced.
+When adding new dependencies, update the `pyproject.toml` at the same commit where the new dependency is introduced (`uv` should do this automatically).
 Try to refrain from manually installing the package, instead simply do a clear recreation of the environment to test whether pip can easily install the new dependency or not:
 ```
 conda deactivate # if not currently in base environment
 conda remove -n oml311 --all